KirillTsonev/practice-01-HTML-CSS-uber/README.md

-A static landing page made with HTML and CSS.
+A static landing page made with HTML and CSS, adapted for all standard mobile device screen sizes.